trillion-hr/jose-rodriguez-api-assignment-vectorNull/README.md

 - Create a .env file in the root directory of the application

-- In the .env file, add the following line of code (update USERNAME, PASSWORD, and DATABASE_NAME with the corresponding username, password, and database name provided by MongoDB Cloud in connection settings)
+- In the .env file, add the following line of code (update USERNAME, PASSWORD, and DATABASE_NAME with the corresponding username, password, and database name provided by MongoDB Cloud in connection settings or use the URL provided by MongoDB Cloud when you initially set your connection settings for a new cluster.)

   `MONGO_URL=mongodb+srv://USERNAME:PASSWORD@CLUSTER_NAME.cqliu.mongodb.net/DATABASE_NAME?retryWrites=true&w=majority`